discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 The additional steps are:
 - Finishing auto-attack chains when possible, <Skill name="calllightning" profession="elementalist" /> in <Skill name="airattunement" /> and <Skill name="searingslash" /> in <Skill name="fireattunement" />.
 - Incorporating <Skill name="arcaneblast" /> into the rotation.
-- Learning when to use different utility skills for extra DPS depending no hitbox size/phase timings such as <Skill name="unravel" /> or <Skill name="conjurelightninghammer" />.
+- Learning when to use different utility skills for extra DPS depending on hitbox size/phase timings such as <Skill name="conjurelightninghammer" /> or <Skill name="unravel" />.

 </Card>